thirdweb-dev/contracts/contracts/drop/drop.md

 ### Setting claim conditions

-In all `Drop` contracts, a contract admin specifies the following when setting claim conditions —
+In all `Drop` contracts, a contract admin specifies the following when setting claim conditions:

 | Parameter | Type | Description |
 | --- | --- | --- |